 18 fired for joining in 'Day Without Immigrants'

-There are 2 comments on the WPTV Local News story from 17 hrs ago, titled 18 fired for joining in 'Day Without Immigrants'.
-In it, WPTV Local News reports that:
+There are 3 comments on the ABC15.com story from Yesterday, titled 18 fired for joining in 'Day Without Immigrants'.
+In it, ABC15.com reports that:

 A total of 18 people were fired from one business after joining the nation-wide protest "A Day Without Immigrants."
 NASHVILLE, Tenn.